hxchua/datadoubleconfirm/README.md

 **Notebook**: StatutoryBoardSG.ipynb
 **Description**: Python code for scraping addresses/ contact information of statutory boards in Singapore from [Singapore Government Directory](https://www.gov.sg/sgdi/statutory-boards) and automating download of organisation logo images

+**Notebook**: table.ipynb
+**Description**: Python code for scraping table data from a website.
+Here we scrape price and description information of vaccinations offered by Minmed in Singapore from [Minmed](https://minmed.sg/vaccinations/)

 **Notebook**: Text Frequency Analysis.ipynb
 **Description**: R code for getting frequency distribution of words in a chunk of text